.

 • on a ticket or notice near to the goods

-Pricing information must be available and clearly visible to consumers without them having to ask for assistance in order to see it.
+Pricing information must be unambiguous, easily identifiable, clearly legible and displayed using a font which is clear and of reasonable size to consumers.
+It must be positioned so that it is available to consumers without them having to ask for assistance in order to see it.

 Legibility refers to a consumer with normal sight.
-Traders must also comply with the Equality Act 2010 and take account of the special needs of the elderly and disabled groups.
+Traders must also comply with the Equality Act 2010 and take account of those who have particular needs.

 Goods that are kept out of the consumer's sight are exempt from price marking until an indication is given that they are for sale.